C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Abstract

 \section{Abstract}

-Downlink joint transmission by a cluster of \glspl{rrh} is an essential technique for enhancing throughput in future cellular networks.
+Downlink joint transmission by a cluster of \glspl{rrh} is essential for enhancing throughput in future cellular networks.
 This method requires global \gls{csi} at the processing unit that designs the joint precoder.
 To this end, a large amount of \gls{csi} must be shared between the \glspl{rrh} and that unit.
 This paper proposes two contributions.
-The first is a new upper bound on the rate loss, which implies a lower bound on the achievable rate, obtained by a cluster of \glspl{rrh} that employ joint \gls{zf} with incomplete \gls{csi}.
-The second contribution, which follows insights from the bound, is a new \gls{csi} sharing scheme that drastically reduces the large overhead associated with acquiring global \gls{csi} for joint transmission.
+The first is a new upper bound on the rate loss, which implies a lower bound on the achievable rate for an \glspl{rrh}-cluster employing joint \gls{zf} with incomplete \gls{csi} with \gls{sud} at the \glspl{ms}.
+The second contribution, which follows insights from the bound, is a new \gls{csi} sharing scheme that drastically reduces the significant overhead associated with acquiring global \gls{csi} for joint transmission.
 In a nutshell, each \gls{rrh} applies a local precoding matrix that creates low-dimensional effective channels that can be quantized more accurately with fewer bits, thereby reducing the overhead of sharing \gls{csi}.
-In addition to the \gls{csi} sharing-overhead, this scheme reduces the data rate that must be delivered to each \gls{rrh} in the cluster.
+In addition to the \gls{csi} sharing-overhead, this scheme reduces the data rate delivered to each \gls{rrh} in the cluster.